Katsiez/Memory-card-game/README.md

 This project is based solely on my imagination and desire to have fun while learning!
 My inspiration was my own dog and all the childhood memories which I am very fond of.
 The last thing I wanted to do after a long and exhausting day at work was to work on a boring project and instead, I wanted to have coding as my resort, and the project as something to look forward too.
 Creating this game has also made me thing of how fun it would have been if I had access to it as a young child.
 Also, it is pretty relaxing to sit down and play a round after a day at the office.

+## HOW TO PLAY
+1. Refresh the browser
+2. Click on ''Click to start''
+3. Start matching whilst being mindful of the timer (100 seconds), ideally you want to aim for as few flips as possible during the time frame
+4. DO NOT flip cards too quickly/agressively, as this will result in the false match
+5. BE PATIENT with the matches, this is a vanialla JS game afterall
+6. Upon completing the round, PLEASE REFRESH THE BROWSER to play again, otherwise the timer will start ticking once again

 ## Demo
 A live Demo of the website can be found here https://katsiez.github.io/Memory-card-game/index.html